• Skip to primary navigation

 • Pouring over fresh greens with avocado, orange, cucumber or jicama and a sprinkle of chopped cilantro is always tasty.

-• It would be delicious with gorgonzola or bleu cheese, fresh orange pieces, and toasted pecans or walnuts and a protein source.
+• This citrus vinaigrette would be delicious with gorgonzola or bleu cheese, fresh orange pieces, and toasted pecans or walnuts tossed with salad and a protein source.

 • Add a few tablespoons of tahini to make a creamy orange dressing.